Solicitors for director service contracts

-We recommend the company reserves a power to sign on behalf of a director.
-We draft these powers into the director’s service agreement and explain when you use them.
+We recommend the company reserves a power to sign on behalf of a director, where that director fails to take actions required under the company’s constitutional documents.
 A power of attorney is particularly helpful in cases where there is a forced transfer of shares following resignation.

 In practice, the person who controls the finances controls the company.
 Most businesses do not consider this issue when everything is going well.
 However, after relationships have deteriorated, the company may find that the hostile director controls the bank mandate.
 This scenario can be provided for in the director services agreement.